Thursday, March 5, 20208:00 pm

 Une allégorie sur l’espoir dans un monde sans cesse menacé par l’obscurantisme, les simulacres du pouvoir, la bêtise financière et le chaos des États présentée par les voix expertes de la chorale Joker.

-- Joker (Joane Hétu, voice, objects, composition, conductor; Danielle Palardy Roger, voice, objects, composition, conductor; Jean Derome, voice, objects, composition, conductor; Alexandre St-Onge, voice, electric bass, electronics; Cléo Palacio-Quintin, voice, bass flute, piccolo; Lori Freedman, voice, clarinet; Catherine Tardif, voice; Christiane Charbonneau, voice; David Cronkite, voice; Diane Labrosse, voice; Elizabeth Lima, voice; Éric Forget, voice; François Couture, voice; Gabriel Dharmoo, voice; Géraldine Eguiluz, voice; Kathy Kennedy, voice; Michel F Côté, voice; Pierre-Luc Senécal, voice; Vergil Sharkya’, voice; Isaiah Ceccarelli, voice)
+- La Chorale Joker (Joane Hétu, voice, objects; Danielle Palardy Roger, voice, objects; Jean Derome, voice, objects; Alexandre St-Onge, voice, electric bass, electronics; Cléo Palacio-Quintin, voice, bass flute, piccolo; Lori Freedman, voice, clarinet; Catherine Tardif, voice; Christiane Charbonneau, voice; David Cronkite, voice; Diane Labrosse, voice; Elizabeth Lima, voice; Éric Forget, voice; François Couture, voice; Gabriel Dharmoo, voice; Géraldine Eguiluz, voice; Kathy Kennedy, voice; Michel F Côté, voice; Pierre-Luc Senécal, voice; Vergil Sharkya’, voice; Isaiah Ceccarelli, voice)

 - Joane Hétu, conductor